-Second part of my journey onboard the Bernina Exoress, a lovely red train, popular with tourists, that crosses the Alps and connects Switzerland with Italy.
-Read the first part here
+The second part of my journey on board the Bernina Express, a lovely red train, popular with tourists, that crosses the Alps and connects Switzerland with Italy.

 Leaving Ospizio Bernina

 From Ospizio Bernina Station, we got the next train in our direction and continued our trip: the railway negotiates a difference in height of about 1800 meters from the summit at Ospizio Bernina to Tirano.
 And it does it in a beautiful way, through hairpin turns, tunnels, and bridges.
 And there are also wonderful alpine sights!… Well, at least someone says there are!

 But anyway, by descending along our route on the southern side of the Alps, eventually the weather starts to be better: no more snow and also slightly better visibility.